natoriamilligan/linux-cheatsheet/basic-commands.md

 - `wc` : word count -l count lines -w count words
 - `sort` : sorts alphabetically. (-t defines the delimiter -n sort numerically -k3 sort by 3rd field (k specifies the key or field)
 - `uniq` : removes or identifies duplicate lines. -c prefixes lines with the number of occurences

+## Text Processing
 - `tr` : translate, used for translating or deleting characters. -d means delete characters -s removes duplicate letters in a string
   - echo 'hello labex' | tr '[:lower:]' '[:upper:]' lower case to lower case
+- `col` : converts text (-x converts tabs to spaces)
+- `join` : used to join files based on common fields
+- `paste` : merge lines of files (can use a delimiter `-d ':'` to separates fields, -s shows content of each file on a single line)

 ## File Archiving and Compression